the-big-l/prelude/README.md

 - jQuery

 ### Rails

   The Prelude backend employs Ruby on Rails to build a RESTful api in order to uniformly integrate with the frontend.
-Jbuilder is used format JSON objects to respond to frontend AJAX requests.
+Jbuilder is used to format JSON objects in order to respond to frontend AJAX requests.

   Sample playlist JSON object
   ```javascript
   {